ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - `kubeadm`
     - Tool that will simply the process of setting up our Kubernetes cluster
     - Can be used to set up multi-node Kubernetes cluster

 - `kubectl`
     - Controls the Kubernetes cluster
     - Communicates with the control plane
-- `kubelet`
-    - Primary node agent that runs on each Kubernetes node
-    - Can register node with the API server
-    - Applies, creates, updates, and destroys containers on a node
-    - CAN BE USED BY ITSELF AS CLI TOOL??
-- More ...
-    - HYPERLINK ???

 # Installation